-- 1. All teachers use green pen. - 2.
-All HLTAs, TAs and INAs use purple pen. - 3.
-All work is marked to the learning intention and success criteria or ladder or individual 'next step' targets. - 4.
-Feedback that relates to the child's target will be acknowledged. - 5.
-Hot marking is the 'eyes over the shoulder' technique where a teacher or additional adult circulates and marks/ feeds back as the child works and the child corrects or improves their work as a result. - 6.
-Children should be given time to review marking and correct mistakes which are marked or discussed, and time to action any 'Wish'. - 7.
-Reward stickers and printed stamps may be used as a means of encouragement to indicate effort and/or achievement.
+- 1. All teachers use green pen.

+- 2. All HLTAs and TAs use purple pen.

+- 3. All work is marked to the WALT ("We are learning to...") and success criteria or individual 'next step' targets.

+- 4. Hot marking is the 'eyes over the shoulder' technique where a teacher or additional adult circulates and marks/ feeds back as the child works and the child corrects or improves their work as a result (this could be shown using a stamper or marking pen). - 5.
+Children should be given time to review marking and correct mistakes which are marked or discussed, and time to action any 'Wish'. - 6.
+Reward stickers, house points and printed stamps may be used as a means of encouragement to indicate effort and/or achievement.